Improving Intimacy in Marriage - And Why

 Pray and study together.
 Every morning and night we kneel together in prayer, and each day we take time to discuss what scriptures or book we are reading that day.
 This type of communication gives you a window into how your spouse thinks, what their worries are, and what is important to them.

 Create shared goals.
 We regularly create goals together.
-For example we currently have goals for weight loss, monthly spending, and publishing a new article on this website every two weeks.
+For example we currently have goals for weight loss, monthly spending, and publishing a new articles on this website.
 As you create goals with your spouse(career, physical, spiritual, money, etc), it creates a shared purpose in your life.
 If you are willing to compromise and approach life united, there is little you won’t be able to achieve.

 Cultivate common interests.
 The common interests we have found are writing these articles and spending time outdoors hiking and camping.
 Sometimes this will mean learning to enjoy what your spouse enjoys simply because it gives you time together.
 If every evening and weekend you are off doing your own things, it makes it difficult to feel connected.
 Find things you enjoy doing together and make plans to do them.
 A couple that plays together stays together.